Pika20020222/Pika20020222/README.md

+# Some Notes
-- I hear and I forget
+I hear and I forget
-- I see and I remember
+I see and I remember
-- I do and I understand
+I do and I understand

 ## Coding Experiences
 ### Programming Languages